DittoJoe/DittoJoe/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-- I love video games, sewing and karaoke 🎤
+- I love gaming, knitting and karaoke 🎤
 - I just graduated from Le Wagon studying Web Development 🚗
-- I was the Lead Developer for ParkN, a web app that helps you find the perfect park in Stockholm (link in bio) 🍃
+- I was the Lead Developer for [ParkN](https://www.parkn.club/), a web app that helps you find the perfect park in Stockholm 🍃